Blloco/MARCAL/README.md

-# Marcal Token: A Community-Driven Cryptocurrency on Solana
+# Marcal Token: A Community-Driven Cryptocurrency

 Welcome to the Marcal Token project!
 Designed initially as a political meme token, Marcal is a Solana blockchain token that aims to unite communities through the power of optimism and creativity in the evolving landscape of cryptocurrency.